 Each topic (out of five covered in lectures) will require reading of one research paper, that would be uploaded to study materials by the teacher.
 It is advised to read all five of the papers, as the content can be a subject of the final test.

+During the semester, the student will prepare a discussion question for each scientific study.
+In the case of a change to an online teaching method, the student will A) together with a discussion question, also prepare an answer to one of the discussion questions prepared by other classmates or B) answer the questions given by the teacher in the form of a short text.
+More information about the specific assignment that is dedicated to each seminar will be given in the interactive syllabus.
 Student hands-in THREE discussion questions based on the reading (as least one discussion question per research paper) during semester and two multiple-choice questions that simulates the final test questions with one correct answer and four distractor answers.
 Student can choose which week to hand-in the discussion question and which week the simulated test question.
 The dates for each homework will be listed in interactive syllabus.

 Seminar exercise participation

 The study will be presented at the beginning of each seminar (student participation).
 Furthermore, the study will be discussed, the prepared discussion questions of the students will be included and any assignment from the teacher will be completed.